 Although California is an at-will employment state, there are still numerous circumstances in which wrongful termination can take place.
-If you were recently fired from your job and you believe that you were the victim of wrongful termination, Wilshire Law Firm can help.
-Our award-winning wrongful termination lawyers have recovered hundreds of millions of dollars since 2007 on behalf of our clients, and we can help you too.
-Your time to file a claim may be limited, so contact the accomplished employment lawyers at Wilshire Law Firm today by calling (800) 522-7274 to get started with your FREE case consultation.
+If you were recently fired from your job and believe you were the victim of wrongful termination, Wilshire Law Firm can help.
+Start a free and confidential case review with our experienced wrongful termination attorneys today.

 At-Will Exceptions and Wrongful Termination

 Employers do not, however, have unlimited hiring and firing power when it comes to their businesses.
 Businesses are expected to adhere to all applicable public policies, as well as the conditions and procedures outlined in company policy or the employee’s contract.
-For these reasons, there are still many exceptions to at-will employment firings that the courts have found to be illegal in California, including:
+For these reasons, there are still many exceptions to at-will employment firings that the courts have found to be illegal.

-While you may have a strong suspicion that you were wrongfully terminated, those suspicions can be extremely difficult to prove in court, particularly without the counsel of an experienced wrongful termination attorney.
+While you may have a strong suspicion that you were wrongfully terminated, those suspicions can be extremely difficult to prove in court.
 In order to strengthen your claim, call on the experienced unlawful termination lawyers at Wilshire Law Firm.
 Together we’ll assist you and guide you through these critical elements of your claim:

-- Gather Relevant Documentation – Employee handbooks, employment contracts and files, past performance reviews, and relevant communications can create a detailed account of your case.
+- Gather Relevant Documentation – Employee handbooks, employment contracts, files, past performance reviews, and relevant communications can create a detailed account of your case.
 Confirm all agreements regarding your termination and, if applicable, severance in writing.

 - Review your Contract – Contracts may limit the circumstances under which an employee may be fired.
-It’s also a good idea to interview coworkers when gathering additional evidence in support of your case.
+It’s also a good idea to interview coworkers when gathering additional evidence supporting your case.

-- Don’t Retaliate—You may be hurt and upset following your wrongful termination, but now is not the time to steal property or commit legal violations.
-Find a trusted employment lawyer to represent you and help you obtain justice through the courts.
+- Remind You: Don’t Retaliate Against Your Employer – You may be hurt and upset following your wrongful termination, but now is not the time to steal property or commit legal violations.
+Our trusted wrongful termination attorneys will represent you and help you obtain justice and compensation through the courts.